Bioinformatics-Research-Network/Bioinformed-Skill-App/README.md

 ### Testing and coverage

 We use unit tests to ensure the code works as expected, even after new features are added or bugs squashed.
 Because all the repos are python-based, we use the [pytest](https://docs.pytest.org/en/6.2.x/index.html) unit testing system.
-Each directory will have a folder, labelled `tests/` which contains the tests for that service.
-You can learn more about writing tests from the official pytest docs [here](https://docs.pytest.org/en/6.2.x/index.html).
+Within the directory for each service is a `tests/` folder -- this contains the tests.
+You can learn more about writing and running tests from the official pytest docs [here](https://docs.pytest.org/en/6.2.x/index.html).

 To run tests, simply navigate to the service of interest, and run `pytest`: